 Taste – Nice ketchup chip flavour with cheese burst to back it up.
-This is a like a slight pull back, flavour-wise, from traditional ketchup chips.
-Which is great for those of us who love ketchup chips but find it hard to eat more than 10 because the flavour is just too intense… and for those of us who don’t, well, they found it vinegary.
+This is a slight pull-back, flavour-wise, from traditional ketchup chips.
+This is great for those of us who love ketchup chips but find it hard to eat more than 10 because the flavour is just too intense… and for those of us who don’t, well, they found it vinegary.
 The more you have, the more the cheese pulls through too.

 Look – they look like ketchup chips with a little less seasoning per chip.
 Bonus: your fingers aren’t red after eating a lot of them.